Amazon Founder Jeff Bezos Would Pay $7 Billion Under Elizabeth Warren’s Medicare For All Tax Plan

 Jeff Bezos will be getting a hefty tax bill if Elizabeth Warren gets her way.

 The Massachusetts Senator on Friday released a detailed plan for how she would pay for her Medicare for All proposal, a sweeping health care plan that her team of economists said will cost about $20 trillion over the next decade.
-Warren had been attacked from both the right and left for sharing few details of how it would funded, with critics saying it seemed unlikely she could follow through on a promise not to raise taxes on the middle class.
+Warren had been attacked from both the right and left for sharing few details of how it would be funded, with critics saying it seemed unlikely she could follow through on a promise not to raise taxes on the middle class.

-The plan released Friday showed that Warren’s proposal would in fact avoid any tax hikes on the middle class, instead levying a series of new taxes on the ultra-wealthy and businesses.
+The plan released Friday showed that Warren’s proposal would, in fact, avoid any tax hikes on the middle class, instead levying a series of new taxes on the ultra-wealthy and businesses.
 It would be particularly hard on Bezos, the wealthiest man in America.
 As The Week noted, the plan would cost the Amazon founder nearly $7 billion.

-As the report noted, the ultra-wealthy would see some big tax bills as Warren’s plan would subject billionaires to a tax of three cents on every dollar of net worth over $1 billion.
+As the report noted, the ultra-wealthy would see some big tax bills, as Warren’s plan would subject billionaires to a tax of three cents on every dollar of net worth over $1 billion.
 The wealthiest 1 percent would also face a new annual capital gains tax.

 “Joining Bezos at the top of the pile is Bill Gates, who would put in around $6.4 billion, and Warren Buffett, who’d contribute closer to $5 billion.
 Bezos’ company would also end up paying heftier taxes, though it won’t have to worry about providing employees with health care anymore,” The Week noted.